explodinggradients/notes/README.md

   </p>
   <p>
     <i>
-      Research notes and extra resources for all the work at explodinggradients.com
+      Research notes and extra resources for all the work at <a href="https://explodinggradients.com/">explodinggradients.com</a>
     </i>
   </p>
 </div>